 Neuralink Demo: Not for Funds, but to Enlist

-The purpose of the whole presentation, the tycoon said, was recruiting, not fundraising or any other type of promotion.
-"We are not trying to raise funds or anything else, but the main purpose is to get great people to come and work at Neuralink and help us get the product to fruition, making it accessible and reliable and in such a way that anyone who wants can have one."
+The purpose of the entire presentation, the tycoon said, was recruiting, not fundraising or any other type of promotion.
+“We're not trying to raise money or do anything, but the main purpose is to get great people to come work at Neuralink and help us bring the product to fruition, making it accessible and reliable and so that anyone who wants to can have one.”

 Musk went on to say that the reason he wants to make Neuralink technology available to everyone is that almost everyone will have some kind of neurological problem over time.
 Memory loss, anxiety, brain damage, depression and a long list of other ailments.
-Of course, there is no strong evidence that any of this long list of problems can be quickly and easily "fixed" with any one solution, so it's a little hard to see this as a reasonable end goal for the company.
+Of course, there's no clear evidence that any of this long list of problems can be quickly and easily "solved" with any one solution, so it's a little hard to see this as a reasonable end goal for the company.

-The goal is ambitious (and certainly subject to a lot of ethical and medical debates) but the technology Musk has shown is far less so.
+The goal is ambitious (and certainly subject to many ethical and medical debates) but the technology Musk has shown is much less so.

-The first thing you can notice is that the Neuralink implant has changed in design and size compared to the one presented last year.
-A physical profile of the smallest device, so that it can be completely hidden under the hair once installed in the skull.
+The first thing you can notice is that the Neuralink implant has changed design and dimensions compared to the one presented last year.
+A physical profile of the smaller device, so much so that it can be completely hidden under the hair once installed in the skull.

 Three little piglets